ahilbers/importance_subsampling/README.md

 Running `main.py` requires:
 - Python modules:
-  - `Calliope 0.6.5`:  see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
+  - `Calliope 0.6.5`: A (fully open-source) energy system model generator.
+See [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for installation.
   - basic: `numpy`, `pandas`.
 - Other:
   - `cbc`: open-source optimiser: see [this link](https://projects.coin-or.org/Cbc) for installation.
 Other solvers (e.g. `gurobi`) are also possible -- the solver can be specified in `model_files/model.yaml`.